Paul Émile de Puydt: Biography

+Paul-Émile was born and died in Mons, Belgium.
+His father was Jean Ambroise de Puydt (1758–1836), who was governor of the province Hainaut in the early days of Belgium from 1830 till 1834.
+In the first marriage of his father there were 6 children.
+The famous Remi de Puydt came from this first marriage.
+He is a half brother of Paul Émile de Puydt.
+Remi de Puydt was a civil engineer and a politician (representative), and he served in the Belgian army as a colonel.

 Paul-Émile was the second child of four children from the second marriage of his father, who married in 1799 Marie Adélaïde Jeanne Michot (c.
 1777 – 1858).
-As a botanist, Paul Émile de Puydt notably wrote on orchids.
-The standard botanical author abbreviation De Puydt is applied to species he described.

 After his studies, he turned to journalism and worked as an editor of "L'Observateur du Hainaut".

 Together with Henri-Florent Delmotte and Hippolyte Rousselle, he wrote in 1831, the year when the current Belgium became separated from the northern Netherlands, the theatre piece "Le candidat à la royauté: esquisse en trois tableaux mêlés de couplets".
 This play was performed in Mons in 1831.

 He then participated in the government, and he was also director of the Mont-de-piété of Mons.

 In his free time he was interested in botany, and he developed a pronounced interest in orchids.

 Since 1831 he was secretary of the founded societé d'horticulture de Mons.
 In 1833 he worked on the foundation of the Societé des arts et des lettres du Hainaut, where he was vice-president and, from 1865 onwards, president.

 Paul-Émile de Puydt married in 1841 Fanie Catherine Cousin (1819–1905).
 They had two children: Julien-Vincent-Émile de Puydt (1842–1921) and Philippine-Therese-Marie de Puydt (1843–1892).